 Making this fluffy and creamy frosting is super easy!
 Here’s how I make it:

 - Start with SUPER cold heavy cream!
 This is important since you’ll be adding hot gelatin later.
-Place the cream and sugar into a mixer bowl and whisk on high speed until medium peaks form.
+Try placing your mixing bowl into the freezer for 10 to 15 minutes to keep the cream extra cold!
+Place the cream and sugar into a mixer bowl and whisk on high speed until stiff peaks form.

 - Next, prepare the gelatin.
 I like to combine the gelatin and a bit of water in a small ramekin, then microwave it for about 30 seconds, until the gelatin is completely dissolved.